jimbobbennett/jims-blog/blog/content/blogs/tiny-ml-farts/index.md

 ## TinyML

 TinyML is a relatively new field, and is all about creating tiny machine learning models that can run on microcontrollers.
 These models are really tiny - in the order of kilobytes instead of the usual megabytes or gigabytes.
-They need to be this tiny to run on microcontrollers that typically have killobytes of RAM.
+They need to be this tiny to run on microcontrollers that typically have kilobytes of RAM.
 These models also draw little power, typically in the single-digit milliwatts or lower.

 What are the use cases for TinyML?
 Well there are loads, anywhere you want to run ML models offline with minimal power draw.
 You may even have some TinyML models running in your house right now.
 For example, smart voice controlled devices listen for a wake word, and this needs to be offline and draw minimal power - perfect for a TinyML model.
 Another use case is in healthcare with devices that can monitor your health that run for years on tiny batteries.
 It's also being used in animal smart collars and trackers, [using audio to monitor the health of elephants in the wild](https://www.hackster.io/contests/ElephantEdge).
 So yes - a fart detector has a real world application!